xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

    <image src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/ESG%20analysis%20for%20Pfizer%20(Linear%20Regression)/Images/biopharmaceutical.industry.landscape.table.png" height = "500"/>
 </p>

-Figure 1 uses 4 bar plots covering (a) total assets; (b) the number of employees per year; (c) return on assets; (d) Tobin's Q Ratio and give ranking information about the position of Pfizer in the cohort.
+Figure 1 uses 4 bar plots covering (a) total assets; (b) the number of employees per year; (c) return on assets; (d) Tobin's Q Ratio and gives ranking information about the position of Pfizer in the cohort.
 Pfizer ranks among the highest according to total assets and has sufficient employees; the number is lower than Johnson & Johnson with over 120,000 employees.
 Regarding prospects relevant indicators (Return on Assets and Tobin's Q Ratio), Pfizer does not have strengths over other companies; it is the fourth bottom of the cohort comparing Tobin's Q Ratio.

 <p align = "center">
     <image src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/ESG%20analysis%20for%20Pfizer%20(Linear%20Regression)/Images/biopharmaceutical.industry.comparison.plot.png" width = "500"/>